-Two (2) cases of Transverse Myelitis have been reported.
-One (1) case has been assessed as product related reactions (as per published literature) and one (1) case is currently being reviewed.
+Two (2) cases of transverse myelitis have been reported.
+One (1) case has been assessed as product related reaction (as per published literature) and one (1) case is currently being reviewed.
 The FDA together with the Epidemiology Bureau of the DOH shall continue to monitor vaccine safety ensuring that the benefits always outweigh the risks.